dominicarrojado/dominicarrojado.github.io/posts/building-an-email-template-with-mjml-framework.md

 </mjml>
 ```

-Using `<mj-all>` tag makes it easier to override style of MJML components via one tag.
+Using `<mj-all>` tag makes it easier to override the style of MJML components via one tag.
 I have also set the `padding` to `0` because some components have default padding, by resetting it to `0` will make it easier for us to construct our template especially when following the expected design.
 We can add MJML component tags (like `<mj-section>`, `<mj-column>`, `<mj-text>`, etc.) inside `<mj-attributes>` tag to override the default settings on a specific component.
-We can also apply styles to a group of components using `<mj-class>` tag to help us reduce duplications in our code, we'll get to use that later as well.
+We can also apply styles to a group of components using `<mj-class>` tag to help us reduce duplications in our code; we'll get to use that later as well.

 ---